 However, the probate process can be tricky to navigate.
 It’s helpful to stay informed as possible by reading educational guides such as this, understanding the laws and materials provided by the California Probate Code and county websites, and even asking for advice from friends and family who have gone through the process before.
 (Be careful with the latter, however.
 Every probate process looks different and varies from estate to estate.
 What your friend or relative may have experienced could be different from your unique situation.)

 There are some cases in which an estate is complex.
 At worst, litigation could arise due to inheritance disputes or creditor claims.
 In these circumstances, you may need a stronger support system.
 Trust & Will’s Probate offers families an affordable alternative to hiring an attorney.
 This multi-tiered product allows you to move through the probate process with confidence.
-You can choose between the Self-guided, Concierge, and Attorney options.
+You can choose between the Concierge or Attorney options.

 How to File a Petition for Probate in California